soheilhy/tomighty-gcal-plugin/README.rst

 To fill the ``client_id`` and ``client_secret`` fields you'd need to create a google application at https://code.google.com/apis/console.

+Create a new project and provide a name that you can easily recognize later.
+Select the service that you want to use.
+In our case we need access to the Calendar API.

+1. Click on the status toggle to enable the service.
+2. Click the API Access link in the top navigation on the left hand side.
+3. Click the blue banner 'Create an OAuth 2.0 client ID..'.
+    Provide the information for the Product name.
+You can omit all the other fields like Product logo and Homepage URL.
+4. Click the Next Button.
+5. Select the 'Installed application' option and leave the type at 'Other'.
+6. Click the 'Create Client ID' button.

+Now you will find the required information in the middle of the screen.
+Copy the ``Client ID`` and the ``Client secret`` to the
+``client_secrets.json``.

 Then build the project:

 ::